mestrinio/PSR_Trabalho3/README.md

 ***
 Have you ever wanted to see how your roomba would act if you left it charging for a whole month?
 Well, THOR will allow you to satisfy this desire, while also providing a first view!
 By selecting the mission "F1 Mode?", THOR will start racing around the room as if it's life depended on it!

+Not a fan of high speed races where you narrowly avoid all obstacles?
+Well then, why not...going against them, then?
+If you select the mission "Touch object", THOR will touch a green ball, trying compensate for the user's lack of touching grass.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>